mullakaeva/GiG/README.md

 # Graph-in-Graph (GiG)
 Learning interpretable latent graphs in the non-Euclidean domain for molecule prediction and healthcare applications.
-The original code might be found in https://github.com/mullakaeva/GiG_original.
-Current code is upgraded and maintained for the latest packge versions.
+The original code can be found in https://github.com/mullakaeva/GiG_original.
+Current code is upgraded and maintained for the latest package versions.

 ## Installation